andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 generously be described as *adequate*.
 My next challenge is to master the "maxi" skip.
 So called because we are going to the max&trade;, the maxi is a mix between a skip and a speed skating lunge.
-My initial attempts were akin to a baby giraffe learning to walk - a graceless cyclone of gangly appendages.
+My initial attempts were a graceless cyclone of gangly appendages, not unlike a baby giraffe learning to walk.
 If there was ever any evidence that I have no dance experience this is it.

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/85cXrCIHjraRa" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/baby-standing-giraffe-85cXrCIHjraRa">via GIPHY</a></p>

 Mark enlists the expertise of Alexandra for some personal coaching.
-She does a few skips with a lithe effortless nonchalance that implies this should be easy.
+She does a few skips with a lithe, effortless nonchalance that implies this should be easy.
 *See?
-Just like that.* It's the dancing equivalent of Tiger Woods striping a 2 iron then looking at me, "See?
-Just like that."
-Well, Alexandra, I don't even own a 2 iron.
+Just like that.* It's the dancing equivalent of Tiger Woods striping a 2 iron then looking at me, *See?
+Just like that.* Well, Alexandra, I don't even own a 2 iron.

 But I put my faith in the process and continue to work at it.
 At some point